 Though it’d be awesome to run your facility simply from visitor profits, many athletic facilities these days have turned to other measures to keep their facilities afloat—namely, sponsorships.
-Not to be discounted, these branding partnerships can be beneficial for the reputation of the facility and sponsor alike.
-The former gets some much-needed funds and the latter gets the PR boost of being associated with a community gathering space.
+Not to be discounted, these branding partnerships can benefit the facility's reputation and sponsor alike.
+The former gets some much-needed funds, and the latter receives the PR boost of being associated with a community gathering space.

 For the young or yet-to-be-built facility, though, it can be hard to attract big-ticket sponsors—which is why Fieldwallpads.com is here to help with a few tips below.

 Start your future facility off right by allowing potential sponsors a role in the naming.
 While you may not like the idea of a branded partner’s naming idea coming before a more community-oriented one, the privilege is an expensive one for potential sponsors.

 If you still want to maintain major naming rights, consider offering up smaller portions of the stadium, like seating sections.
 For obvious reasons, though, they’re unlikely to bring in as much cash as would the entire stadium.